malpasocodes/alfredcodesblog/content/posts/virtualenvironments.md

 There are several ways to create virtual environments in Python.
 For most projects, I recommend I going with ``venv`` which comes packaged with your Python installation.

-On a Macintosh,

-- Open Terminal
-- Navigate to the directory where you want to create the virtual environment

-# Create a virtual environment named '.venv'
-python3 -m venv venv

-# Activate the virtual environment
-source venv/bin/activate